-- For all 4 universities, a total of 20 credits to be earned (12 credits from the student's home university and 2 credits or more each from the other universities for the remaining 8 credits). - O Academic advisor

-Course supervisor: Narita Takashi

-O Notes

-This course is part of a joint program with the Tokyo Medical and Dental University, Tokyo Institute of Technology and Hitotsubashi University and is separate from the courses in the School of Languages and Culture Studies, the School of International and Area Studies.

-O For details on course subjects and credits, refer to the call for applications that will be distributed in January.
+- A total of 20 or more credits must be earned (at least 12 credits from the student's own university and at least 8 credits from other universities).
+The breakdown for credits from other universities is as follows, with a minimum of 2 credits required in each area or university: - At least 2 credits in the science and technology field from Institute of Science Tokyo. - At least 2 credits in the medical and dental field from Institute of Science Tokyo. - At least 2 credits from Hitotsubashi University. - O Notes - This course is part of a joint program with Institute of Science Tokyo and Hitotsubashi University and is separate from the courses in the School of Languages and Culture Studies, the School of International and Area Studies. - O For details on course subjects and credits, refer to the call for applications that will be distributed in January.